 Find out more about the various symptoms and side effects that you might be at risk for while using Ritalin.

-Ritalin is a nervous system stimulant that is commonly used to treat attention deficit hyperactivity disorder (ADHD) in adults and children.
-Ritalin (a brand name for methylphenidate) is a prescription medication.
+Ritalin (methylphenidate) is a nervous system stimulant that’s commonly used to treat attention-deficit hyperactivity disorder (ADHD) in adults and children.

 Central nervous system

 Ritalin influences both dopamine and norepinephrine activity in your brain.